ch4zm/blaseball-streak-finder/Readme.md

 ## Data

 The data set used by this tool comes from `blaseball.com`'s `/games` API endpoint.
-The data set is stored in the json file `cli/data/games_data_trim.json`.
+The data set is imported from [`blaseball-core-game-data`](https://githib.com/ch4zm/blaseball-core-game-data).

 ## Configuration Examples